bitcoin/bitcoin/README.md

 Navio is an experimental digital currency that enables privacy-enhanced payments to anyone, anywhere in the world.
-Navio uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Navio uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network using a private proof of stake protocol.
 Navio Core is the name of open source software which enables the use of this currency.

 License
 -------